My title

 SOUTHPORT TO LORD HOWE ISLAND TO HOBART / 1,300NM / 1 - 15 OCT 2024

-15 DAYS / CAT 1 OCEAN PASSAGE / EVENT #2427 / SILVER FERN: CREW POSITIONS AVAILABLE
+15 DAYS / CAT 1 sailing PASSAGE / EVENT #2427 / SILVER FERN: last 2 CREW POSITIONS AVAILABLE

 This offshore passage is a 1,300nm passage from Southport on sunny Queensland’s Gold Coast, to Lord Howe Island, 360nm to the south east and then 940nm to Hobart; Australia’s southern most port.